dewocracy/careers/fullstack-developer.md

 ## Process 🏁

 1. Initial filter by reading your CV/LinkedIn/Github or anything you can provide us.
-We only do that in case we have a huge amount of requests.
+We only do this in case we have a large number of applications.
 2. Call with one of us which includes a small tech exercise (it shouldn't take more than 2h)
 3. Call with the rest of the team
 4. We send an offer :)